shmuelSuna/flightSim/README.md

 Then you can see the variables that we handle with.
 After declaring the variables we are ready to write the commands.
-Pay attention that the variables that we are allowd to change are those with this arrow: <-, and variables that we can take thier values are those with this -> arrow.
+Pay attention that the variables that we are allowd to change are those with this arrow: <-, and variables that we can take their values are those with this -> arrow.
 In order to end the set of commands you need to print "done".